-Current Subaru XV Crosstrek Specs
+Used Subaru XV Crosstrek Models

-Under the hood, the Subaru Crosstrek gets a 2.0-liter horizontally opposed four-cylinder engine that produces 148 horsepower and 145 pound-feet of torque.
-Transmission choices include a five-speed manual and a CVT.
-All-wheel drive is standard.
+Under the hood was a 2.0-liter horizontally opposed four-cylinder engine good for 148 horsepower and 145 pound-feet of torque.
+Transmission choices included a five-speed manual or a continuously variable automatic transmission (CVT).
+All-wheel drive was standard.

 Overall, we like the Subaru XV Crosstrek and think it's a solid pick for someone wanting a hatchback that can serve as a daily driver but also make it easy to access outdoor recreational activities.

 If you are looking for older years, visit our used Subaru XV Crosstrek page.